microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     readOnly: boolean;
     }

-// Warning: (ae-incompatible-release-tags) The symbol "CheckboxOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type CheckboxOptions = FoundationElementDefinition & {
     checkedIndicator?: string | SyntheticViewTemplate;
     indeterminateIndicator?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "checkboxTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const checkboxTemplate: (context: ElementDefinitionContext, definition: CheckboxOptions) => ViewTemplate<Checkbox>;